Sublimis/SteadyView/README.md

       return super.performAccessibilityAction(action, arguments) || status;
    }
 ```
-5. Install and enable the [Smooth Sail](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen) accessibility service.
+5. Install and enable the Stilly screen stabilizer accessibility service from the [Play Store](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen).
 6. Enjoy!

 ## About the service

-[Smooth Sail](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen) application uses the [AccessibilityService API](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService) to retrieve interactive windows on the screen, in order to find compatible ones.
+[Stilly](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen) application uses the [AccessibilityService API](https://developer.android.com/reference/android/accessibilityservice/AccessibilityService) to retrieve interactive windows on the screen, in order to find compatible ones.
 The service then sends multiple "move window" accessibility actions to such windows, as needed, to perform the intended function.
 The data accessed during the process, using Android's AccessibilityService API, can be of personal and confidential nature (i.e. sensitive information).
 Smooth Sail never collects, stores nor shares that data in any way.

 ## Example